Clogged drains are a common menace that most homeowners experience at some point.

 3. Clean The Drains Regularly

-As we mentioned earlier, most clogs in drains can be attributed to the accumulation of solid waste over time.
-So cleaning them regularly can reduce the odds of a build-up formation.
+As we mentioned earlier, most drain clogs are caused by the accumulation of solid waste over time.
+Cleaning drains regularly can reduce the odds of a build-up.

 Common things that usually end up clogging drains (especially the ones in shower drains) are lint, soap scum, and hair.
 In such cases, you can use a bent hanger or a wire to clear the drain, provided they aren’t too far past the drain’s opening.